odesk/php-odesk/README.md

 ```

 3.
-open `myapp.php` and type consumerKey and consumerSecret that you previously have
-got from API Center
+open `myapp.php` and type the consumerKey and consumerSecret that you previously got from the API Center.

 ***That's all.
 Run your app as `php myapp.php` and have fun.***